waqarqazi/auth-app-task/README.md

 ## License

-This project is created as a demonstration of React Native authentication implementation.
+This project is created as an assessment task for Kloudius, demonstrating React Native authentication implementation.

 ## Author

+**Waqar Hussain**

-Created as a professional portfolio project demonstrating React Native, TypeScript, and authentication implementation skills.
+This project was created as an assessment task for Kloudius, showcasing React Native, TypeScript, and authentication implementation skills.